 - regulatory requirements.

-Contact us now under no obligation.
-We will be happy to help your medical device contribute towards improved diagnosis and treatment of patients thanks to artificial intelligence and help you through the licensing procedure with confidence!
+Contact us right away without obligation.
+We would be happy to help you ensure that your medical devices contribute to better diagnosis and therapy of patients thanks to artificial intelligence and that they pass the approval procedures safely!